 Calm down and remember that you’ve got a free retake if anything goes wrong.
 Even if you fail, that first attempt provides you with an opportunity to understand the exam form and draw conclusions before the second approach.
 You probably won’t need it, but having that comfort helps you relax 🙂

-Here’s an extra that should help you with the preparations:
+Here are some extra resources that will help you with the preparations:

 - https://kubernetes.io — official Kubernetes documentation

 - Candidate Handbook — requirements, exam description, and rules